LWatsonlm/Two-Player-Hangman/Project-01/readme.md

 a.
 Turning a wrong letter red after player two clicks it
 b.
 Player two can click on the same letter, twice
-  i.
-I would like for this not to happen
+  1. I would like for this not to happen

 Features:
 a.
 Adding a box where player one can type in a suggestion or word hint.
 This will appear after the secret word is submitted
+b.
+You win message when full word is guessed correctly